 Avedisian had his first meeting on the dispute with thenLocal 2748 President William Lloyd July 3, 2014, who raised the issue at thattime.

 Following that meeting, Lloyd filed a grievance July 31,2014, to meet the contractual deadline for filing disputes.
-He also sent Armstrong a letter asking thatthe grievance procedure be held in abeyance until either party notified the
+He also sent Armstrong a letter asking thatthe grievance procedure be held in abeyance until either party notified theother in writing that an impasse had been reached.
+Armstrong countersigned theletter under the word, ‘Agreed,” according to the facts outlined in the

 Shortly after, in September of that year, Warwick Fire ChiefEdmund Armstrong began negotiating the 2015-2018 contract, according to theaccount in the decision.
 Between September and August, the parties attempted toresolve the pension issue but remained at an impasse.